developerDemetri/NodeBootstrapSkeleton/README.md

 # Node & Bootstrap Skeleton
-Starter app for rapid Node & Bootstrap development.
+Starter app for rapid Node Express & Bootstrap development.
-Set to use a PostgreSQL database and Redis for session storage.
+Node is set to EJS for templating, a PostgreSQL database and Redis for session storage.
-AES for encryption, bcrypt for hashing.
+It also has tools setup to use AES for encryption, bcrypt for hashing.

 ## Quick Start:
 1. Clone/Download this entire project